Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 <path d="{svgPath}" />
 ```

-and then in our `App.svelte` file, import the new component and replace the direct path:
+and then in the `App.svelte` file, import the new component and replace the direct path:

 ```html
 <MapContainer>